illumos/docs/docs/contributing/index.md

   how to test _their_ changes in the same area of the system.

 You should have a full clean build of the gate with your changes applied.
-This currently means a successful build with GCC7 as the primary compiler, and GCC10 and smatch as shadow compilers, with no warnings or errors in the resulting `mail_msg`.
+This currently means a successful build with GCC 10 as the primary compiler, and GCC 7 and smatch as shadow compilers, with no warnings or errors in the resulting `mail_msg`.

 Your RTI e-mail should include: